 You can get a feel for the town’s rich and storied history by taking a walking tour of some of its oldest buildings, such as Salingers Cafe, the old gaol and School No 860, which recently had its 150-year celebrations.

 There are also some great dining options and places to stay, should you choose to extend to extend your visit.
 Here are some of our favourites:

-Open seven days a week, Salingers offers café food of the highest standard in relaxed surrounds.
+Salingers offers café food of the highest standard in relaxed surrounds.
 The coffee is excellent, courtesy of Melbourne roaster Griffith Brothers.
 There are tasting plates available along with a seasonal menu of salads, pies, burgers and other inspired dishes.
-There’s a self-contained cottage on site for overnight visitors too.
+Chef's special dinners are available on Friday and Saturday nights.
+Plus there's self-contained cottages on site for overnight visitors too.

 Great Western Hotel

 Our favourite pub promises the largest Grampians wine list you will ever find.
 Every single wine is $35 a bottle and all are available by the glass for $10, with no less than six Best’s wines available.
 Classic pub fare is on offer including chicken or beef parma, salads, steaks, pasta, seafood and more.

 Located in the main street, across from the pub, you’ll also find the General Store.
-They are renowned for their hamburgers and a great place to stop for those miscellaneous things you might forget.
+They are renowned for their bacon and egg sandwiches and a great place to stop for those miscellaneous things you might forget.

 Stylish bed and breakfast accommodation is now available in this grand and gracious homestead, which was completed in 1921.
 The renowned home was designed by influential architect Harold Desbrowe-Annear.
 It sits among magnificent leafy treed grounds and gardens in an idyllic countryside setting.
 It’s the perfect base for exploring the famous vineyards of Great Western.